Solar thermal collector: Power tower

 A power tower is a large tower surrounded by tracking mirrors called heliostats.
 These mirrors align themselves and focus sunlight on the receiver at the top of the tower, collected heat is transferred to a power station below.
 This design reaches very high temperatures.
 High temperatures are suitable for electricity generation using conventional methods like steam turbine or a direct high-temperature chemical reaction such as liquid salt.
 By concentrating sunlight, current systems can get better efficiency than simple solar cells.
 A larger area can be covered by using relatively inexpensive mirrors rather than using expensive solar cells.
 Concentrated light can be redirected to a suitable location via optical fiber cable for such uses as illuminating buildings.
 Heat storage for power production during cloudy and overnight conditions can be accomplished, often by underground tank storage of heated fluids.
 Molten salts have been used to good effect.
 Other working fluids, such as liquid metals, have also been proposed due to their superior thermal properties.

 However, concentrating systems require sun tracking to maintain sunlight focus at the collector.
 They are unable to provide significant power in diffused light conditions.
 Solar cells are able to provide some output even if the sky becomes cloudy, but power output from concentrating systems drops drastically in cloudy conditions as diffused light cannot be concentrated well.

+General principles of operation

+A solar thermal collector functions as a heat exchanger that converts solar radiation into thermal energy.
+It differs from a conventional heat exchanger in several aspects.
+The solar energy flux (irradiance) incident on the Earth's surface has a variable and relatively low surface density, usually not exceeding 1100 W/m2 without concentration systems.
+Moreover, the wavelength of incident solar radiation falls between 0.3 and 3 μm, which is significantly shorter than the wavelength of radiation emitted by most radiative surfaces.

+The collector absorbs the incoming solar radiation, converting it into thermal energy.
+This thermal energy is then transferred to a heat transfer fluid circulating within the collector.
+The heat transfer fluid can be air, water, oil, or a mixture including glycol (an antifreeze fluid), especially in forced circulation systems.
+Concentration systems may utilize phase change materials such as molten salts.
+The thermal energy of the heat transfer fluid can then be used directly or stored for later use.
+The transfer of thermal energy occurs through convection, which can be either natural or forced depending on the specific system.